 But I Still Have So Many Questions!! (a.k.a., FAQs)

 Now we’ve come to part you’ve been waiting for – the questions.
-Many parents have similar fears, questions and concerns about homeschooling.
-After all, this is your kid’s education we’re talking about.
-This is the thing that will determine whether they become successful members of society or end up on the street leading a life of crime…right?
+Many parents have similar fears, questions, and concerns about homeschooling.
+After all, this is your kid’s education we’re talking about and a proper education is the thing that will determine whether they become successful members of society or end up on the street leading a life of crime…right?

-While it might feel like that at times (ok, most of the time), you’ve got to trust yourself, too.
+While it might feel like that at times, you’ve got to trust yourself, too.
 After all, you care enough about your child’s education and well being to even consider taking on the monumental task of homeschooling.
 You’ll know what to do when the time comes.
 Nevertheless, we know that you have some concerns…and we’re here to help provide some answers.

 Here are 10 common questions that potential homeschoolers might have: